Frédéric Veseli: Lugano

-In July 2015, Veseli rejected a contract offer from Port Vale and instead signed a 12-month deal with Swiss Super League side Lugano following a successful two week trial.
+In July 2015, Veseli rejected a contract offer from Port Vale and instead signed a 12-month deal with Swiss Super League side Lugano following a successful two-week trial.
 He played 33 of the club's 36 league games in the 2015–16 season, as Lugano avoided relegation by finishing just one point above bottom club FC Zürich.
 Lugano also reached the final of the Swiss Cup at Letzigrund, where Veseli was sent off in stoppage time after receiving two yellow cards in a 1–0 defeat to Zürich.
 He rejected the club's contract offer of 7,000-Swiss francs-a-month and the club unsuccessfully sued him, which prevented him from playing professional football until October 2016.

 Empoli

 Vesli signed a two-year contract with Serie A club Empoli in August 2016.
 He played 17 games for the "Azzurri", but was an unused substitute on the last day of the 2016–17 as Empoli were relegated with a 2–1 defeat at Palermo.

-Following the club's relegation, Veseli was one of only three survivors of a cull to the playing squad, and was named as a vice-captain.
+Following the club's relegation, Veseli was one of only three survivors of a cull to the playing squad and was named as a vice-captain.
 On 25 August 2017, he renewed his contract with Empoli until 30 June 2021.
-He made 30 appearances across the 2017–18 campaign as Empoli made an immediate return to the top-flight a champions of Serie B under the stewardship of Aurelio Andreazzoli.
+He made 30 appearances across the 2017–18 campaign as Empoli made an immediate return to the top-flight as champions of Serie B under the stewardship of Aurelio Andreazzoli.
 He then featured 31 times in Serie A during the 2018–19 campaign as Empoli were relegated on the final day of the season.
 On 31 January 2020, he joined French Ligue 2 club Le Mans on loan.
 The 2019–20 Ligue 2 season was suspended indefinitely on 12 March and was eventually abandoned due to the COVID-19 pandemic in France.

 Salernitana

 On 26 August 2020, he signed a two-year contract with Serie B club Salernitana.
-He played 23 league games in the 2020–21 season, scoring one goal, as Fabrizio Castori's Salernitana secured promotion into Serie A with a second-place finish in Serie B. However it was a difficult season on a personal level as he injured his knee, his calf, fractured his ankle and contracted COVID-19 over the course of the campaign.
-He played nine games during as Salernitana managed to avoid relegation in the 2021–22 season, with all but one of his appearances coming under Stefano Colantuono, who succeeded Castori as head coach in October only to be replaced by Davide Nicola in February.
+He played 23 league games in the 2020–21 season, scoring one goal, as Fabrizio Castori's Salernitana secured promotion into Serie A with a second-place finish in Serie B. However, it was a difficult season on a personal level as he injured his knee, his calf, fractured his ankle and contracted COVID-19 throughout the campaign.
+He played nine games as Salernitana managed to avoid relegation in the 2021–22 season, with all but one of his appearances coming under Stefano Colantuono, who succeeded Castori as head coach in October only to be replaced by Davide Nicola in February.

 Benevento

-On 27 August 2022, Veseli moved to Benevento in Serie B.
+On 27 August 2022, Veseli moved to Benevento in Serie B. He featured 21 times in the 2022–23 campaign as Benevento were relegated in last place.

+Fatih Karagümrük

+On 23 July 2023, Veseli joined Turkish Süper Lig club Fatih Karagümrük on a two-year deal.

+Egnatia

+On 15 October 2024, he signed a contract with Kategoria Superiore champions Egnatia to run until 2026.
+He played eight games in what transpired to be a three-month spell.